ArnavS1102/KnowGen-RAG/README.md

 - Increased flexibility and scalability with support for multiple LLMs.
 - Reliable assistance for decision-making and problem-solving, backed by domain expertise.

-This framework offers a robust solution for processing unstructured documents to access domain knowledge and expertise, enabling it to serve as a reliable assistant for domain-specific operators and decision-makers.
+ By leveraging knowledge graphs and advanced natural language generation, KnowGen-RAG provides a robust solution for processing unstructured documents to access domain-specific knowledge and expertise, serving as a reliable assistant that offers valuable insights and support to stakeholders and operators.
 ---

 ## Features